Dharshan8088/projects/README.md

 2. Withdraw cash
 3. Check balance
 I have separated my program into three modules such as password tab, cash tab and SSD tab so I used three user defined functions to facilitate program.
+(**for your kind notice : password is predefined so even though you change the password it doesn't change so anybody having any idea about that contact me dharshan8088@gmail.com i welcome it**)